Transfer operators and Hankel transforms between relative trace formulas, II: Rankin-Selberg theory: Orbital integrals and Mellin transforms on a 2-dimensional space

 We will also need another description of the Hankel transform $\mathcal H^\circ$, which presents it as the descent of some ``Fourier transform'', as in \eqref{FourierHankelV}.
 For this, we need to find a way to ``erase'' the factor $(\psi(\frac{1}{\bullet}) |\bullet|^{-\frac{1}{2}} d^\times\bullet) $ of \eqref{Hankel2D-sympl} (compare with \eqref{Hankel2D-sympl-circ}) already from the Fourier transform $\mathfrak F$.
-Unfortunately, since the multiplicative group action on $V\sslash T$ does not lift to $V$, this is not directly possible on $\mathcal S(V)$, and we will need to use the language of Schwartz spaces on stacks.
+Unfortunately, since the action of the multiplicative group $A_\ad$ on $V\sslash T$ does not lift to $V$, this is not directly possible on $\mathcal S(V)$, and we will need to use the language of Schwartz spaces on stacks, and the invariance of the Schwartz space on the presentation of a stack (see \cite[Theorem 2]{SaStacks-erratum}).

 Namely, we will use the isomorphism of stacks:

 where $V_\ad=[V/\{\pm 1\}]$ and $T_\ad = T/\{\pm 1\}$.
 (The notation is adapted to our later use where $T$ will be a torus in $\SL_2$, and $T_\ad$ its image in the adjoint group $\PGL_2$.)
 As we will see, the spaces $\mathcal S([V/T])^\circ$, $\mathcal D([V/T])^\circ$ descend from certain spaces $\mathcal S(V_\ad)^\circ$, $\mathcal D(V_\ad)^\circ$ of measures and half-densities on $V_\ad$, and the Hankel transform $\mathcal H^\circ$ descends (Proposition \ref{VHankelascoinv}) from a transform $\mathfrak F^\circ$ on them, which is a ``factor'' of Fourier transform.